-DRAFT RECOMMENDATIONS FOR RY 2026 QBR PROGRAM
+FINAL RECOMMENDATIONS FOR RY 2026 QBR PROGRAM

-- Modify Domain Weighting as follows for determining hospitals' overall performance scores: Person and Community Engagement (PCE) - 60 percent (+10%), Safety (NHSN measures) - 25 percent (-10%), Clinical Care - 15 percent (no change). - a.
+- Modify Domain Weighting as follows for determining hospitals' overall performance scores: Person and Community Engagement (PCE) - 60 percent (+10%), Safety (NHSN measures) - 30 percent (-5%), Clinical Care - 10 percent (-5%). - a.
 Within the PCE domain: - i.
-Increase domain weight to 60 percent to accommodate new measures but do not increase the weight on HCAHPS top-box and consistency scores. - ii.
-Continue to include four linear HCAHPS measures but reduce overall weight by half to accommodate new measures. - iii.
-Continue to include Medicare and Medicaid Timely Follow-Up (TFU) rates and add TFU Disparity Gap measure. - iv.
-Add an ED wait time measure. - b.
+Increase domain weight to 60 percent to accommodate new measures. - ii.
+Decrease the weight on HCAHPS top-box; maintain weight on consistency linear measures. - iii.
+Continue to include Medicare and Medicaid Timely Follow-Up (TFU) rates and add TFU Disparity Gap measure weighted at 10 percent. - iv.
+Add an ED wait time measure weighted at 10 percent. - b.
 Within the Safety domain: - i.
-Reduce overall domain weight from 35 to 25 percent to match CMS VBP program. - c.
+Reduce overall domain weight from 35 to 30 percent to be closer to the CMS VBP program weight of 25 percent. - c.
 Within the Clinical Care domain: - i.
-Continue to include the inpatient mortality measure in the program. - ii.
-Add the all-payer, all-cause 30-Day Mortality measure. - iii.
-Split the weight on mortality between the two mortality measures. - 7.
+Remove THA-TKA measure and reduce domain weight by 5 percent. - ii.
+Continue to include the inpatient mortality measure in the program. - iii.
+Add the all-payer, all-cause 30-Day Mortality measure. - iv.
+Split the domain weight between the two mortality measures. - 7.
 Develop the following monitoring reports to track hospital performance:: - a.
 Timely Follow-Up for Behavioral Health - Sepsis Dashboard: Sepsis mortality, Sep-1 measure-Early Management Bundle, Severe Sepsis/Septic Shock - 8.
 Continue implementing the HCAHPS improvement framework with key stakeholders. - a.
 Explore statewide adoption of added question(s) to the survey linked to best practice with evidence that implementation improves HCAHPS scores. - b.
-Address emergency department length of stay/hospital throughput issues as strategy to improve HCAHPS - Continue collaboration with CRISP and other partners on infrastructure to collect hospital electronic clinical quality measures and core clinical data elements for hybrid measures;

-- 10. Maintain the pre-set scale (0-80 percent with cut-point at 41 percent) and continue to hold 2 percent of inpatient revenue at-risk (rewards and penalties) for the QBR program. - a.
-Retrospectively evaluate 41 percent cut point using more recent data to calculate national average score for RY25 and RY26 - Based on more analyses on the impact of pre-COVID performance standards on national hospital performance, adjust the RY24 QBR cut point to be [to be determined in final policy, see discussion under revenue adjustment section]
+Address emergency department length of stay/hospital throughput issues as strategy to improve HCAHPS - 9.
+Continue collaboration with CRISP and other partners on infrastructure to collect hospital electronic clinical quality measures and core clinical data elements for hybrid measures; - 10.
+Maintain the pre-set scale (0-80 percent with cut-point at 41 percent) and continue to hold 2 percent of inpatient revenue at-risk (rewards and penalties) for the QBR program. - a.
+Retrospectively evaluate 41 percent cut point using more recent data to calculate national average score for RY25 and RY26 - b.
+Based on more analyses on the impact of pre-COVID performance standards on national hospital performance, adjust the RY24 QBR cut point to 0.32.